evgenyneu/evgenii.com/blog/_posts/2020-03-12-model-covid19-with-logistic-function.md

 ---
 layout: blog_post
 comments: true
-title: "Modelling COVID-19 infection using Stan and Python"
+title: "Modelling spread of infectious disease with logistic function"
-meta_description: "I show how to use Star and Python to model COVID-19 confirmed cases data using logistic function."
+meta_description: "I show how to use a logistic function to model COVID-19 confirmed cases data using logistic function."
 tags: science
 ---

-In this article I want to show how to use logistic function to model the number of confirmed cases of people infected with COVID-19 (coronavirus).
+In this article I want to show how to use logistic function to model the spread of an infectious disease.

 ## How infection spreads?

-COVID-19 is an infectious disease that spreads from human to human.
+Infectious disease is the one that can spread from human to human.
 Since each sick person can infect healthy people around him, the more infected people are in the population, the more people are being infected each day.
 In math language this means that the rate of change of `N` (the number of infected people) with time `t` is proportional to the number of infected people:

 <div class='Equation isTextCentered'>
   <span></span>